needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ar-interaction.md

 | **Twist** | User rotates two fingers around a center point | [AR Rotation Interactable](ar-rotation-interactable.md) |
 | **Two Finger Drag** | User drags with two fingers | Nothing currently |

 The AR Gesture Interactor component translates screen touches to gestures.
-Typically, you should place this component on the Camera or another object that has its position driven by the Tracked Pose Driver component.
 Unity feeds gestures down to Interactables, which then respond to the gesture event.
+The AR Gesture Interactor and its gesture recognizers require an XR Origin in the scene.

 ## Placement of objects with the AR Placement Interactable